fastrodev/fastro/readme.md

 ![][build] ![][stats]

-# Fast and simple web framework
+# High perfomance deno web framework

 ![](https://avatars0.githubusercontent.com/u/72688404?s=400&amp;v=4)

 Built on top of [Deno standard library](https://deno.land/std@0.74.0).
 Written in [TypeScript](https://www.typescriptlang.org/).

-## High performance

 With all [the ready to use features](#features), the speed is still close to the raw Deno HTTP library.
 [Check this perfomance test](docs/perfomance.md).